Breakfast is served in under 15 minutes with this delicious (and dairy-free) Blender Lemon Blueberry Pancakes recipe!

 You literally throw all of the ingredients into the blender and whirl away.
 The coolest part about this recipe is that the blueberries turn the batter BLUE!
 I’m like a child when it comes to colored food.
 Once again…MIND BLOWING.

-To get the amazing lemon blueberry flavor in this recipe we used fresh blueberries and a combination of lemon extract and lemon zest.
+To get the amazing lemon blueberry flavor in this recipe we used fresh blueberries (but frozen bluebs will also work!) and a combination of lemon extract and lemon zest.
 Num num num.
 Don’t skimp on the lemon zest…so good!